cakephp/docs/en/appendices/3-5-migration-guide.rst

 * ``BehaviorRegistry``, ``HelperRegistry`` and ``ComponentRegistry`` will now raise exceptions when ``unload()`` is called with an unknown object name.
 This change should help find errors easier by making possible typos more visible.
-* HasMany associations will now wipe all associated records when an empty string/null/empty array are set to the association property, and the association's save strategy is 'replace'.
-Previously all but the last record would be removed.
+* ``HasMany`` associations now gracefully handle empty values set for the association property, similar to ``BelongsToMany`` associations - that is they treat ``false``, ``null``, and empty strings the same way as empty arrays.
+For ``HasMany`` associations this now results in all associated records to be deleted/unlinked in case the ``replace`` save strategy is being used.
+  Consequently this allows to use forms to delete/unlink all associated records by passing an empty string.
+Previously this would have required custom marshalling logic, without that it would have only been possible to remove all but one record, as form data cannot be used to describe empty arrays.

 New Features
 ============